-Talk to the Hip Experts
+Talk to the Hip Experts:

 A stress fracture is a break in the bone that occurs when minor injuries to the bone build up beyond the capacity of the bone to repair itself.
 Stress fractures of the hip are critical to diagnose and treat quickly because without treatment, they can lead to severe damage to the hip joint, even in young athletes.

 Stress fractures of the hip cause pain in the groin or front of the hip that is activity related.
 Most people with stress fractures will have pain when running that goes away with rest.
 If the pain is ignored and the stress fracture worsens, pain may become constant.
-Runners, women, and people with low body mass index (BMI) are typically considered at highest risk for stress fractures, but anyone who has a rapid increase in activity is at risk.
+Runners, women and people with low body mass index (BMI) are typically considered at highest risk for stress fractures, but anyone who undergoes a rapid increase in activity is at risk.

 How are stress fractures diagnosed?

-The treatment of stress fractures in the hip is dependent on the severity of the fracture.
+The treatment of stress fractures in the hip depends on the severity of the fracture.
 In mild cases, the athlete is treated with crutches and activity modification until symptoms resolve.
 In severe cases where the fracture area is large or symptoms do not respond to rest, surgery to stabilize the fracture may be required.
-If a stress fracture goes unrecognized and the individual continues to stay active, the stress fracture can worsen, leading to a complete break.
-This can have serious consequences and requires urgent surgery; therefore it is important to recognize a stress fracture early to prevent this from happening.
+If a stress fracture goes unrecognized and the individual continues to stay active, the fracture can worsen, leading to a complete break.
+This can have serious consequences and requires urgent surgery; therefore, it is important to recognize a stress fracture early to prevent this from happening.